 The Utilities Department is also responsible for the reclaimed water system, which is currently under development and which will include the use of reclaimed water for public access irrigation when completed.
 While an essential part of utilities operations, billing and customer relations for City water and sewer services are supervised by the finance director.

 It is the mission of the Utilities Department to achieve and maintain a facility operation that consistently meets all legal and regulatory requirements, ensures optimal efficiency and cost effectiveness, and achieves the highest level of service to the public consistent with available funding and application of the latest technology through emulation of the best management practices of the private sector while protecting the community's natural resources and environment.
-Utilities Director The Utilities Director and City Engineer, Tom Moran, oversees the daily operations of the Utilities Department (water, wastewater, reuse, and stormwater).
-The Utilities Director is also responsible for planning and managing the capital improvement programs for all departments (streets, parks, cemetery, recreation facilities, and airport).
+Utilities Director The Utilities Director oversees the daily operations of the Utilities Department (water, wastewater, reuse, and stormwater).
+The Utilities Director is also responsible for the capital improvement programs for all departments and the Utility budget.

 The Wastewater Treatment Plant received the "Earle B. Phelps Award" in 2014 and this year they received honorable mention.
 This award is given annually by the Florida Environmental Association in recognition of the wastewater treatment facility that has maintained the highest removal of major pollution causing constituents prior to discharging the treated effluent.